China filled its Olympic team with naturalized citizens, but fans like them only when they win

 While naturalization is common across competitive sports in many other countries — and plenty of Americans have competed for the countries of their parents — the practice is relatively new in China.

-“When I realized it was happening, I was pretty shocked,” said Susan Brownell, an anthropologist and expert on Chinese sports at the University of Missouri-St Louis.
+“When I realized it was happening, I was pretty shocked,” said Susan Brownell, an anthropologist and expert on Chinese sports at the University of Missouri at St Louis.
 “The reason it hadn’t happened before was, quite frankly, xenophobia.”

-One of the country’s earliest naturalized athletes was London-born Alex Hua Tian who competed for China in equestrian triathlon in the Summer 2008 Olympics, as part of the Chinese Olympic Committee’s bid to be represented in every single event.
+One of the country’s earliest naturalized athletes was London-born Alex Hua Tian, who competed for China in the equestrian triathlon in the 2008 Summer Olympics as part of the Chinese Olympic Committee’s bid to be represented in every event.

-Until very recently Hua, whose father is Chinese, was an outlier in a sports system dominated by athletes trained in the state-run academies.
-For many individual summer sports, a nationwide effort to identify talented children at a young age and hot house them in a competitive environment delivered great results for China.
+Until recently Hua, whose father is Chinese, was an outlier in a sports system dominated by athletes trained in state-run academies.
+For many individual summer sports, a nationwide effort to identify talented children at a young age and train them in an ultracompetitive environment delivered great results for China.

 But winter sports presented a new set of challenges.
 The small communities of skaters and skiers were not enough of a pool for locally trained talent.
-In November 2018, China’s sports administration called on winter sports schools and associations to reform restrictions on nationality to encourage overseas Chinese and foreigners to take part in competitions.
+In November 2018, China’s sports administration called on winter sports schools and associations to relax restrictions on nationality to encourage overseas Chinese and foreigners to take part in competitions.

 Retired Chinese figure skater Chen Lu launched an international hunt for talent that ended up bringing four U.S.-born skaters to China to train, with only Zhu making the final cut to compete.

 But officials remained cautious of the all-out internationalization of development programs.
-For ice hockey, the inclusion of international talent has been stop-and-go with international coaches and players being brought in for short periods without a consistent approach, according to Mark Simon, a Canadian businessman who has worked with youth clubs in China for more than a decade.
+For ice hockey, the inclusion of international talent has been stop-and-go, with international coaches and players being brought in for short periods without a consistent approach, according to Mark Simon, a Canadian business executive who has worked with youth clubs in China for more than a decade.

 “It became clear about a year or so ago that using only Chinese and only heritage players wasn’t going to work,” Simon said.
 The women’s squad, which has 11 naturalized players out of 23, notched two wins before being knocked out of the preliminary round.
 The men’s squad has only 10 Chinese-born players out of 25 and will play its first match against the United States on Thursday.

 “I don’t think it sends a good message.
-If you have a policy of no dual citizenship, but you are saying the only way to get a half decent result is to put a bunch of white guys on the team, I don’t think the public will understand it,” he said.
+If you have a policy of no dual citizenship, but you are saying the only way to get a half-decent result is to put a bunch of White guys on the team, I don’t think the public will understand it,” he said.

-China’s uncertainty over how to handle naturalized players appears to have led to some odd moments like the Canadian-born goaltender of the women’s team, Zhou Jiaying, a Princeton University graduate who also goes by Kimberly Newell on Twitter, telling reporters she was not allowed to speak to them in English.
+China’s uncertainty over how to handle naturalized players appears to have led to some odd moments, like the Canadian-born goaltender of the women’s team, Zhou Jiaying, a Princeton University graduate who also goes by Kimberly Newell on Twitter, telling reporters she was not allowed to speak to them in English.

-Sentiment among China’s outspoken nationalists is notoriously fickle and swings from adulation to attack are also common for ethnically Chinese competing for other nations.
+Sentiment among China’s outspoken nationalists is notoriously fickle, and swings from adulation to attack are also common for ethnically Chinese competing for other nations.
 At a time when relations between Beijing and Washington are at their most tense in decades, American athletes with Chinese heritage at the Olympics like figure skaters Nathan Chen and Vincent Zhou, who might once have been celebrated for their Chinese roots, have been met with a blend of indifference and derision.

-At the start of the Olympics, speed skater Shaolin Sándor Liu, who competes for Hungary but has a Chinese father, attracted widespread acclaim on Chinese social media for his authentic northeastern accent and his declaration that any medal he won would be half for China, half for Hungary.
+At the start of the Olympics, speed skater Shaolin Sandor Liu, who competes for Hungary but has a Chinese father, attracted widespread acclaim on Chinese social media for his authentic northeastern accent and his declaration that any medal he won would be half for China, half for Hungary.
 (Liu and his brother both trained in China for 18 months as teenagers.)

-But Chinese social media turned on Liu on Monday after he and Chinese skater Ren Ziwei collided in the 1,000-meter short track final.
+But Chinese social media accounts turned on Liu on Monday after he and Chinese skater Ren Ziwei collided in the 1,000-meter short track final.
 Liu crossed the line first and was initially awarded gold, until a video replay revealed that he had made contact with Ren during a lane change.

 On Tuesday, the hashtag #LiuShaolinBrokeTheRules attracted 280 million views on Weibo as users vented below images capturing the foul.